-Staring from 6.4 release A-REX writes all accounting data into the local accounting database that can be queries with arcctl accounting.
+A-REX writes all accounting data into the local accounting database that can be queried with arcctl accounting.

 JURA is the accounting record generating and reporting ARC CE module.
-A-REX periodically executes JURA to create usage records based on the accounting target configuration and using accounting data.
+A-REX periodically executes JURA to create usage records based on the accounting target configuration and accounting database data.